 “Due today: 11:59 PM – 10 Page Essay.”

-If you’re not a fan of quotes, how about this; think of yourself in this fantasy world where you’re a superhero, supposedly transcending with the essence of valor upon your very calloused palms.
+If you’re not a fan of quotes, how about this: think of yourself in this fantasy world where you’re a superhero, supposedly transcending with the essence of valor upon your very calloused palms.
 That sounds pretty cool, right?
 But this time, you face your most daunting enemy: the 10-page essay, portrayed as some threatening individual with frenzied powers and the drive to lead the globe in malevolent flames.
 However, you’re presented with a choice.
 There’s a getaway car nearby, more than ready to drive you out of the looming doom arriving.
-Think of this as your item of distraction; your phone, gaming console, or whatever your mind instantly attracts you on a peaceful day.
+Think of this car as your item of distraction; your phone, gaming console, or whatever your mind instantly attracts you on a peaceful day.
 So what do you choose?
 Well, that’s entirely up to you.
 If you choose to tackle the enemy, your city will be left harmonious, like your grades, and if you don’t, well, the result isn’t satisfying.
 So really, there’s only one solution to the task of the venomous villain, or your impending assignment—you.

 Hopefully, and possibly with slight hesitation, you choose to tackle the task, but the fact that there was the thought of joining your getaway, or distraction, is a problem itself.

 Now, let’s go back to real-world terms, outside of this clearly jaw-dropping sci-fi movie I’ve represented for you (please, ignore my inflated ego).
 To get rid of these distractions, how about we find some solutions that can effectively organize your time and energy in the right spots, therefore increasing your grade and productivity?
-I do hope the answer is yes, since I’d prefer you finish that 10-page essay, and since it is the entire purpose of my article.
+I do hope the answer is yes, since I’d prefer you finish that 10-page essay, and it is the entire purpose of my article.

-Alongside the Pomodoro timer is the “5-minute rule”.
+Alongside the Pomodoro timer is the “5-minute rule.”
 This essentially allows you to complete the task almost immediately since the first step is to allow yourself to indulge in the task for just 5 minutes.
 For 5 minutes, do your best and focus immensely on that specific task.
 Once that timer ends, your brain automatically finds this as an issue.
 It’s almost like you’re stopping yourself from solving an equation, so what would you want to do?
 To continue, of course.
 After that 5 minutes, studies show that the individual automatically would continue their task regardless for a long period of time.
 If we were to integrate this into our essay example, one would spend 5 minutes making their thesis or their outline, and would automatically continue the rest of their essay, hence, submitting the assignment before the clock strikes midnight.

 Well, these are just a few ways to earn yourself the focus you deserve, even for those infuriating assignments.
 Not only are there Pomodoro timers or the 5-minute rule but there are so many ways to resist the urge to pick up your phone and mindlessly wander, such as the reward system, group collaborations, and much more!
 However, the only way to do this is if it starts with you.
 So do you always want to rely on that unfortunate getaway of a distraction or start a new chapter?